-Suppose you enjoyed this post and figured that you would love to learn more about the Vietnamese culture and language.
+Suppose you enjoyed this post about traditional Vietnamese clothing and figured that you would love to learn more about the Vietnamese culture and language.
 In that case, we highly recommend that you do not miss out on our previous language learning posts, such as the common vocabulary words for sports and Vietnamese food.
-Now, if you are someone who is truly ready to dive deep and fully understand Vietnamese, then learning the language through the Ling App by Simya Solutions is the best choice!
+Now, if you are someone who is truly ready to dive deep and fully understand Vietnamese, then learning the language through the Ling App is the best choice!

 With the Ling App, you can learn Vietnamese and 60+ other foreign languages in an efficient and fun way!
 By simply using the app for 10 minutes a day, you can ensure that you will learn something new and get one step closer to your goal!
 In addition, you get to challenge yourself in memorizing new language features.
 You also get the chance to strengthen your understanding of the concepts as the app has tons of games and quizzes to improve the retention of learned concepts.